nanodotpy/MyProjectEulerEntries/README.md

 Beginner.

-I resolved my first Project Euler problem the 10th of January 2019.
+I solved my first Project Euler problem the 10th of January 2019.

-Resolved all the 5% diffidulty problems.

-Working on the 10% ones.
+Currently working on the 15% difficulty ones.